All of us deserve to have quality of life and place as we age.

 As experts in Age-Friendly work, our team speaks at public events on topics related to embracing age-equity at work and in the community.
 This includes building awareness of the impact of ageism in housing, transportation, and healthcare, as well as strategies to create age-friendly physical spaces, communications, and culture.

-Contact Cathy Bollinger, Executive Director of Embracing Aging for more information.
+Contact Cathy Bollinger, Director of Grantmaking for more information.

 YCCF’s DEI Northstar